Structural insulators and promotors in networks under generic problem-solving dynamics: Results

 In what follows we will introduce a generalized heuristic and extract general features that can explain the interdependence between topology and runtime.
-Long-range links are often considered to be beneficial for a system-wide organization because they allow transmitting information over a long distance.
+Long-range links are often considered to be beneficial for a system-wide organization because they allow transmitting information over a long distance~\cite{araujoLongrangeConnectionsRealworld2022}.
 Our analysis is based on the idea that the respective agent must be able to process the additional information provided by a long link.
 When agents evaluate the observations from their neighborhood reasoned, the remote information helps them to adapt themselves to the global solution.
 If, on the other hand, the agents do not operate reasoned, the additional source of information creates confusion, which hinders the stabilization of local solutions.
-To test this proposition, we introduce a new heuristic that can be continuously adjusted from perfectly reasoned to random behavior.
-Our new heuristic $N$ (details in Sec.~\ref{sec:heuristics}) has one parameter $r$, the reasoning of the respective agent.
-A large value of $r$ means that the nodes preferentially select their color by minimizing the conflicts with their neighborhood (similar to the $W$ heuristic).
-In contrast, for small values of $r$, the nodes tend to select a color randomly from all available colors once they observe a conflict within their neighborhood (similar to the $R$ heuristic).
+To test this proposition, we introduce a new heuristic $N$.
+This heuristic can be continuously adjusted between reasoned and random behavior by means of a single parameter $r$ (details in Sec.~\ref{sec:heuristics}).

-We created a ring lattice with 40 nodes and added a single shortcut (with the constraint that the chromatic number $\chi = 2$ is conserved, see also Sec.~\ref{sec:small_world}) For Fig.~\ref{fig:rational} we set $r$ to different values and analyzed how the runtime depends on the relative length of the added shortcut (averaged over 10.000 runs each).
+We create a ring lattice with 40 nodes and add a single shortcut (with the constraint that the chromatic number $\chi = 2$ is conserved, see also Sec.~\ref{sec:small_world}) For Fig.~\ref{fig:rational} we set $r$ to different values and analyze how the runtime depends on the relative length of the added shortcut (averaged over 10.000 runs each).
 As expected, if the heuristic is very reasoned (large $r$) the time until solved decreases for longer shortcuts.
 In contrast, if the heuristic contains a lot of randomnesses (small $r$), long-range links deteriorate the solvability of the graph.
-An additional observation is that the reasoned strategies work poorly when the inserted link is very short (an increase of the required time by about 30\%).
+An additional observation is that the reasoned strategies work poorly, when the inserted link is very short (an increase of the required time by about 30\%).